alde/mint/README.md

 # Mint

-Code from following the "Writing an Interpreter in Go" book.
+Code from following the "Writing an Interpreter in Go" book - prepared for doing it in multiple languages